 - When the chickpeas are browned, add the sauce, mix well and allow the sauce and chickpeas to simmer for 2-3 minutes.

-- Serve with the lime-tahini dressing.
+- Serve with the ginger-tahini dressing.

-- Substitute quinoa, bulgur or another grain for the rice.
+- Substitute quinoa, bulgur, or another grain for the rice.
 This is also a great way to use leftover rice.

 - If you don’t like things too spicy, use a milder hot sauce or skip it entirely and substitute 2 tablespoons of tomato paste.

 Keywords: buffalo chickpeas and rice bowls